mackenzie-wentworth/svg-logo-maker/README.md

 ### *How to Use SVG Shape Logo Maker:*
 1. In VS Code, right-click on the `shapes.test.js` file from the directory menu to 'open in integrated terminal.'

-2. In the terminal, type the following `npm` command to execute `Jest` unit testing so that we can verify the application is functioning correctly:
+2. In the terminal, type the following `npm` command to execute `Jest` unit testing so that you can verify the application is functioning correctly:

     ```bash
         npm run test